 Convert the garage

 If you are comfortable with simple workouts that don’t involve any equipment, the nook in the living room is the perfect spot to start.
 However, if you prefer gym equipment, you’ll need to look for a dedicated area to store your kit.
 Unless you live in a large house, you’re unlikely to get a spare bedroom you can turn into your home gym.
 However, you can convert an unused area.
 Most British homes have a garage that serves as a storage of random clutter.
 The garage is often unused as a result of excessive clutter.
 Yet, if you are willing to empty and convert the room, you could use it as a gym studio.
 To make the most of the garage, you’ll need to consider finishing the space.
 The garage needs waterproofing – you can learn more here on what this means – and insulating because you can use it.
-Typically, it’s a good idea to add a ventilation system to avoid mould formation as you exercise, as well as a small heating system too.
+A damp environment will make it hard to exercise and renew your oxygen levels.
+Besides, it can also increase mould risks for your equipment!

 Pick up the best home gym equipment